Defining Severe Car Accident Injuries

 Many driving practices lead to car accidents, injuries, and even death.
 To avoid traffic accidents, first and foremost, one should adhere to basic Florida traffic laws.
 Abide by posted speed limits, navigate based on information provided by road signs, and avoid aggressive behavior.
 Many drivers fail to respect these basic rules, posing a tremendous risk to others on the roadways.

 Regardless of who's driving questionably or why, here's an overview of some driving behaviors that might lead to serious injury.

-- Distracted driving: Texting, eating, fiddling with the radio or some other part of the vehicle, or talking on the phone diverts a driver’s attention from the road.
+- Distracted driving, such as texting, eating, fiddling with the radio or some other part of the vehicle, or talking on the phone, diverts a driver's attention from the road.

-- Impaired driving: Drunk driving or driving while under the influence of drugs.
+- Drunk driving or driving while under the influence of drugs.

 - Road rage or aggressive driving: Not every instance of aggression indicates road rage, but both pose a real threat to nearby vehicles.

 Why Do Serious Injury Accidents Occur?

 The average car weighs more than two tons.
 That's over four thousand pounds of metal and heavy machinery.
 A truck may weigh 20 times that.
 When other drivers demonstrate negligence or recklessness on the road, their vehicles can quickly turn into threatening weapons.
 Drivers must acknowledge and understand the risks they will face on their local roadways.

 Car accident victims may suffer a wide range of serious car accident injuries varying in severity.
 Accidents may involve relatively minor injuries or, possibly, severe, bad car accident injuries requiring long-term rehabilitation.

 The more severe the injuries are, the more likely the injuries are to require lifelong accommodations for victims.
 A critical injury is one that can result in the loss of senses, mobility, or basic physical abilities.